didil/paperlb/README.md

 The idea is:

-- You create a kubernetes LoadBalancer type service and add some paperlb annotations
+- You create a Kubernetes LoadBalancer type service and add some PaperLB annotations
 - The controller notices the service and annotations and creates a "LoadBalancer" object
-- The controller notices the "LoadBalancer" object and updates your actual load balancer using the config from the annotations from and the service/nodes info
+- The controller notices the "LoadBalancer" object and updates your network load balancer using the config data from the annotations + the service/nodes info

 ## Getting Started